Sufficient criteria for absolute separability in arbitrary dimensions via linear map inverses: Improving sufficient criteria for absolute separability in arbitrary dimensions from convex geometry

-Each level $\kappa$ in Eq.~\eqref{eq:ReducedEigenvalues} is weaker than the previous $\kappa-1$, but also it does not require the knowledge of eigenvalue $\lambda_{\kappa}$.
-Notice that it also allows for some intermediate eigenvalues to be unknown.
+Each $\kappa$-level in Eq.~\eqref{eq:ReducedEigenvalues} is weaker than the previous $\kappa-1$, but does not require the knowledge of eigenvalue $\lambda_{\kappa}$, allowing also for some intermediate eigenvalues to be unknown.
 By considering the two smallest eigenvalues, we derive the weaker condition $(D-1)\lambda_{1}+3\lambda_{0}\geq 1$, which already includes the $2D$ vertices of both simplexes despite being suboptimal.
-The whole polytope of AS states is enclosed by all the possible permutations on the eigenvalues of inequality \eqref{eq:TwoSimplex}, but just as with the case of the simplexes in Figure~\ref{fig:Simplex}, one linear inequality is enough for ordered eigenvalues (see Appendix \ref{AppendixDerivationSimplex}, \ref{Appendix:Ansatz}).
+The whole polytope of AS states is enclosed by all the possible permutations on the eigenvalues of inequality Eq.~\eqref{eq:TwoSimplex}, but just as with the case of the simplexes in Figure~\ref{fig:Simplex}, one linear inequality is enough for ordered eigenvalues (see Lemma~\ref{Lemma:GeneralAlphaPM}).